 - About 90% of cases transferred to the special courts set up under Centre’s scheme are pending as of now.

-What are the key features of the recent SC verdict?
+What are the key features of the recent SC verdict on Criminal Politics?

 - SC’s Observation – The rapid criminalisation of politics cannot be solved through mere disqualification of criminal legislators.
 Cleaning politics from criminal elements starts only by means of purifying political parties itself.
 Since political parties are the major institution of Indian democracy, they play an important role in the interface between private citizens and the government.
 They act as a medium through which interests and problems of the people are showcased in Parliament.